AarhusCrypto/DUPLO/README.md

 * ./cmake-release.sh
 * ./build/release/TestDUPLO

-## Frigate Extension Compiler (used for Duplo)
+## Frigate Extension Compiler
-We extend the [`Frigate`](https://bitbucket.org/bmood/frigaterelease) compiler that allows to transform a high-level C-style program into a set of boolean circuit components that can be fed to the DUPLO system for secure computation.
+The [`Frigate`](https://bitbucket.org/bmood/frigaterelease) compiler transforms a C-style program into a bolean circuit.
+We here provide an extension of this work that in addition can output a set of boolean circuits along with an appropriate soldering description that can be fed to the DUPLO system for secure computation of the original source program.

 ### Running the compiler